thetutlage/ts-node-maintained/README.md

 > I will not be accepting any Pull requests to change the architecture of the package or add new features.

 > [!IMPORTANT]
-> The package is published under `mts-node` name.
-The `m` stands for maintained.
+> The package is published under `ts-node-maintained` name.
 So please update all import references to `mts-node`.

 ## List of fixes over `ts-node`